morea-framework/morea-framework.github.io/src/userguide.md

 {% endraw %}
 {% endhighlight %}

 This include file begins by loading the Chart.js system.
 Then it uses Twitter Bootstrap classes to create a single row containing two equal width columms.
 The left side contains a `<canvas>` element where the chart is displayed, and the right side contains a textual explanation for the chart.
-It references several parameters:
+The file references several parameters:

   * `page.morea_id` is a parameter containing the id for the canvas element, and passed to ChartJS to identify where to draw the chart;
   * `page.morea_chartjs_caption` is a parameter containing the textual explanation to be displayed beside the chart;